By Paul Binsfeld, president and founder of Company Nurse, LLC

 Keep Your Eye on the Prize

-At Company Nurse, our sole purpose is to lessen the pain of workers’ compensation—and that’s exactly what our goal helps us to do.
-By quickly getting quality information about workplace injuries to all the stakeholders, employees receive superior care and employers save time and money.
+For example, with our nurse triage and workplace injury solution, quality information about workplace injuries is quickly sent to all the stakeholders, ensuring employees receive superior care and employers save time and money.

 To maintain this goal, we measure and assess progress.
 Through our leading indicators, we’re able to clearly understand if we are on track to reach our clients’ own goals.

 So, what are these indicators?
-First off, we look at the reduction of lag times between the occurrence and reporting of the injury.
+When it comes to nurse triage, we look at the reduction of lag times between the occurrence and reporting of the injury.
 We also measure the decrease in the rate of referrals to emergency departments.
 Finally, we examine the quality and quantity of information collected from the injured employee as well as the actual claims’ costs.

 All of these indicators focus on our goal of employees getting the right care and employers saving time and money.
-Workers’ comp doesn’t seem so painful anymore, does it?
+Workplace accidents don’t seem so painful anymore, do they?

 Looking Toward the Future